What is a solar eclipse?

 Many people went to view the eclipse in Cornwall, the only place in the UK to witness totality, with the BBC broadcasting from Cornwall's western end where the eclipse would come first.

-How can I see an eclipse?
+How can I see a solar eclipse?

 If you want to look at an eclipse directly and safely there are a couple of options.